GeniusDai/cppev/README.md

 ### Reactor

-Support tcp server / client by multi-threading / nonblocking-io / level-trigger-event-listening.
+Support tcp server / client by multi-threading / nonblocking-io / level-trigger-event-listening with performance and robustness.

 # Usage